NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Melfesh Monster) Vent Flames.md

 * * *

 **Effect** Rifts in the Melfesh Monster's body spew burning gas.
-The triggering creature must succeed at a DC 21 Reflex check save or inhale spores which remain in its body for 1 minute, take 2d6 fire damage, and become [[Conditions/Sickened|Sickened 1]] (on a critical failure, double damage and [[Conditions/Sickened|Sickened 2]]).
+The triggering creature must succeed at a DC 21 Reflex check save or inhale spores which remain in its body for 1 minute, take 2d6 fire damage, and become [[Sickened|Sickened 1]] (on a critical failure, double damage and [[Sickened|Sickened 2]]).
 This ability replaces Reactive Growth.

 *Source: Pathfinder Lost Omens Monsters of Myth*
 *OGL*